-Queensland is an internationally celebrated ecotourism destination, delivering world-class interpretation and experiences that support the conservation of our special natural places and unique Indigenous and cultural heritage.
+Queensland is an internationally celebrated ecotourism destination, delivering world-class interpretation and experiences that support the conservation of our special natural places and help foster an understanding of our unique First Nations and shared cultural heritage.

 The Nature Conservation Act 1992 provides for development of low-impact, purpose-built ecotourism infrastructure on national parks that is ecologically sustainable, is in the public interest and, to the greatest possible extent, preserves the land’s natural and cultural condition.

 The NC Act is supported by the Implementation Framework for Ecotourism Facilities in National Parks and the Best Practice Ecotourism Development Guidelines which underpin a rigorous assessment process.

 The Queensland Government is committed to providing best-practice, meaningful ecotourism experiences within and adjacent to national parks and other protected areas.
 This is demonstrated by the following ecotourism experiences.

 The Scenic Rim Trail is a 47km, multi-day walking trail through World Heritage-listed Main Range National Park, extending from the privately owned Thornton View Nature Refuge (on the northern edge of Main Range National Park) to Cunninghams Gap.